CartoonChess/labssearch-characterencoder/README.md

 Swift file | Description
 ---------- | -----------
-CharacterEncoder | Takes an encoding name and URL and returns the properly formatted URL CharacterSet+union | Convenience functions for mixing and matching `CharacterSet`s CharacterSet+urlAllowedSets | Various URL-safe `CharacterSet`s String+encodedUrl | String extension to convert URL as `String` into encoded `URL`
+CharacterEncoder | Takes an encoding name and URL and returns the properly formatted URL CharacterEncoder+updateEncoding | Extension for safely re-encoding an already encoded URL with a different encoding CharacterSet+union | Convenience functions for mixing and matching `CharacterSet`s CharacterSet+urlAllowedSets | Various URL-safe `CharacterSet`s String+encodedUrl | String extension to convert URL as `String` into encoded `URL`